An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Introduction

 This raises the question of how to actually evaluate a scientific novelty metric.
-Novelty is a slippery quality; existing work either correlates against human annotations — such as survey responses, Faculty Opinions tags, peer review scores, or Nobel Prize designations \citep{semnovel, fasttext, rnd, novascore} — or against automatic proxies such as citation count \citep{semnovel, luo2022combination}.
-Neither constitutes a true ground truth, since human judgments of novelty are confounded by paper quality, venue prestige, and task difficulty, while citation counts conflate novelty with impact.
-Human annotations are also expensive and difficult to scale, and LLM-as-a-judge approaches used to replicate them are known to be sensitive to prompt wording and susceptible to systematic bias like self-bias and position bias \citep{shi-etal-2025-judging,spiliopoulou2025playfavoritesstatisticalmethod,panickssery2024llmevaluatorsrecognizefavor,ye2024justiceprejudicequantifyingbiases}.
+Novelty is a slippery quality; existing evaluations either correlate against human annotations --- survey responses, review scores, or prize designations \citep{semnovel, fasttext, rnd, novascore} --- or against automatic proxies such as citation count \citep{semnovel, luo2022combination}.
+These signals have clear limitations.
+Human annotation is expensive, varies with the annotator's knowledge and judgment, and, as we show in \S\ref{sec:motivating}, is influenced by a paper's overall quality.
+Meanwhile, citation counts conflate novelty with impact, and LLM-as-a-judge replacements carry documented biases \citep{shi-etal-2025-judging,spiliopoulou2025playfavoritesstatisticalmethod,panickssery2024llmevaluatorsrecognizefavor,ye2024justiceprejudicequantifyingbiases}.

-To evaluate scientific novelty metrics in a more principled manner, we draw on axiomatic thinking, previously applied to similarly elusive qualities in the evaluation of retrieval methods \citep{fang_informationretrieval}: we define a set of constraints or axioms that would apply to a reasonable scientific novelty metric.
-With the axioms, we can evaluate the quality of any novelty metric based on the extent to which it can satisfy all the axioms.
-The results would enable us to deeply understand a given metric's performance and obtain useful insights into how to improve a metric.
+Taking this into consideration, how can we objectively compare multiple novelty metrics, understand their relative strengths, improve them, and perhaps combine them?
+Our solution draws on axiomatic thinking, previously applied to elusive qualities in retrieval evaluation \citep{fang_informationretrieval}: we define a set of axioms that would apply to any reasonable scientific novelty metric.
+The extent to which a metric satisfies the axioms then gives a clear behavioral profile.